 Camilla joined Watsi on January 21st, 2022.
-Seven months ago, Camilla joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Camilla's most recent donation traveled 4,800 miles to support Jean Pierre, a 45-year-old father from Haiti, to fund cardiac surgery to finally heal a condition that has gone undiagnosed since birth.
+Ten months ago, Camilla joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Camilla's most recent donation traveled 5,700 miles to support Pan, a 60-year-old husband and father from Cambodia, to fund a hip arthroplasty so he can walk on his own.

 Jean Pierre is a 45-year-old father from Haiti who lives with his wife and daughter.
 To help support his family, he works at the local city hall.
 His daughter was a previous Watsi patient and received life-changing surgery with the help of amazing donors.
 When bringing his daughter in a few months ago for a post-op checkup, he mentioned that he has been experiencing the same symptoms as his daughter for many years.
 After further examination, doctors found that Jean Pierre has the same life-threatening condition as his daughter and has somehow survived to his age!
 He was born with a cardiac condition called patent ductus arteriosus, a condition in which blood leaks through a hole between two large blood vessels near the heart.
 After years of feeling weak and experiencing poor health, Jean Pierre's heart condition will finally be treated.
 On July 14th, doctors will use a catheter to insert a device into the hole so that blood can no longer leak through it.
 Our medical partner, Haiti Cardiac Alliance, is raising $1,500 to pay for Jean Pierre's life-saving procedure.
 Jean Pierre shares, "My family and I are very grateful that so many people are making it possible for me to have this surgery!"